 Peer education trainings occur virtually for the 2020-2021 year, in the Winter and Summer, and once trained, peer educators continue to attend our weekly Huddles where we develop workshops and get creative about how to share our information and resources with our wider community.
 Peer educators can earn up to $500 for completing the trainings and two workshop presentations.

-If you are interested in applying to become a peer educator in the Winter session of 2021, click the link in the title above to view our application!!
+If you are interested in applying to become a peer educator in the Spring session of 2021, click the link in the title above to view our application!!

 Individual, Group and Family Therapy